bhatmagic/cosc2436/hashTables/README.rst

 Test
 ----

-	- The object is instantiated, read in data.csv, and adds all the entries into the table when the program starts.
+	- The object is instantiated, reads in data.csv, and adds all the entries into the table when the program starts.
 	- main.cpp demonstrates all hash table funtionality including collisions.
 	- Demonstrates deletion of an entry in a location of a previous attempted collision.
-	- Demonstrates the full funtionality of your program and all the methods.
+	- Demonstrates the full funtionality of the program and all the methods.

 How to Run
 ==========

-Running from UNIX-base CLI:
+Running using UNIX-base CLI:

 .. code-block :: Bash